Direct Student Loan Changes

 Private loans are options for students (and their parents) who do not show financial aid eligibility for other types of financial aid, or who need additional funds to meet educational expenses.
 Most private loans require a credit check.

-Many of the private loan programs also look at what financial aid you are already receiving for that particular period.
+Many of the private loan programs also consider what financial aid you are already receiving for that particular period.
 Other financial assistance is deducted from the cost of attendance before aid eligibility is determined for other programs.

 Note: Our office does NOT endorse any particular lender.
 This information is only provided for your convenience and can change without notice.
 You should request current information directly from the lender or company offering the program.